Open-ATS-Github/Newone/README.md

 Features

+Programming
+- programs wiriten in python
 - udp program for controlling motors and video stream over internet (not secure but easy to understand)
 - opencv for future AI

+3d printing
 - 3D prined ball bearing (printable in one peace without any support)
 - Filaflex 82A flexible tires (airless)
 - insertable springs on all axis
 - assembly with M3 screws and threaded brass insets

-test
+electrinics
 - two individual servomotors to steer the two front wheels
 - two brushless motor directly integrated into the rear wheels
 - raspberry pi
 - BLHeli32 ESC
 - 18650 cells with BMS (25.2V)